‘Queer’ ‘British’ ‘Art’? – Theory and practice since 1970

 Theo Gordon, The Courtauld Institute of Art

-How can the history of art and fine art practice in Britain trouble our understanding of the development of queer theory?
+How can the history of artistic production in Britain trouble our understanding of the development of queer theory?
 The significance of disciplines such as literature, philosophy or sociology to the place of ‘queer’ in the academy appear unequivocal; that of art and art history, less so.
 Similarly, the contributions of cultural producers in France and the US appear foundational to ‘queer theory’, whilst that of those in Britain seem under-articulated.

 Ecstatic Antibodies: Resisting the AIDS mythology